 If you have this coverage, an additional $5,000 (or more) is available to pay for medical expenses for you or anyone injured in your automobile.
 Unlike PIP, this coverage is not mandatory.

 Every insured automobile in Massachusetts has a minimum coverage of 20/40, which means the insurance company will pay up to $20,000 to each injured person, but no more than $40,000 total for all people injured in an accident.
 Some automobiles have coverage with higher limits.

 Only the insurance company for the person who is at fault pays under this coverage.
-This coverage will compensate an injured person for lost wages, medical expenses, pain and suffering and mental anguish.
+This coverage will compensate an injured person for lost wages, medical expenses, pain and suffering, and mental anguish among other things.

-In order to receive benefits under this coverage, you must first reach $2,000 in medical bills or sustain a fracture or a permanent scar.
+In order to receive a settlement for pain and suffering under this coverage, you must have at least $2,000 in medical bills beforehand or have sustained a broken bone or a scar.

-Some accidents are caused by drivers who have no insurance or by a driver of a hit and run automobile.
+Some accidents are caused by drivers who have no insurance, or by the driver of a hit-and-run automobile.
 Both situations are considered “uninsured automobiles”.

 If you are injured by an uninsured automobile, you can collect uninsured benefits from your own automobile policy.
 In some situations, you may also collect from the policies of automobiles owned by your household members (who are also blood relatives).

 Your premiums will not increase if you collect benefits under this part of your policy.